icecube/nuflux/docs/installation.rst

 Installation
 ############

 Please follow the installation instructions below.
-If you have problems, refer to the :ref:`Kown problems <Known_problems>` section.
+If you have problems, refer to the :ref:`Known problems <Known_problems>` section.
 If that doesn't help to resolve your issue, feel free to contact the developers (see :ref:`About <About>` section).

 Prerequisites